thirdweb-dev/js/.changeset/good-ways-listen.md

 ---
 "@thirdweb-dev/unity-js-bridge": minor
-"@thirdweb-dev/wallets": minor
+"@thirdweb-dev/wallets": patch
 ---

-[Smart Wallet] Always force deploy on sign/auth, remove legacy signing, always use 1271
+[Smart Wallet] Always force deploy on sign/auth, use 712 with 1271 where possible